barukhashem/burger/README.md

 In this assignment, I created a colorful burger restaurant logger application called `Bodacious Burgers` that lets users input the names of burgers they would like to eat.

-When the user submits a new burger's name, the app displays the burger with an adjacent button saying "`Ready To Eat!`" on the "Try Our Most Popular Burgers" area of the page.
+When the user submits a new burger's name by clicking the `Create Burger` button, the app displays the burger with an adjacent button saying "`Ready To Eat!`" on the "Try Our Most Popular Burgers" area of the page.
 When the "Ready To Eat!" button is clicked, the burger moves to the "And If You're Still Hungry...." area of the page with an adjacent button saying "`Make Me Another!`" When the "Make Me Another!" button is clicked, the burger moves back to the "Try Our Most Popular Burgers" area of the page.
 The app stores every burger in a database, whether eaten or not.

 I created the app with MySQL, Node, Express, Handlebars, and an ORM.
 Following the MVC (Model View Controller) design pattern, I used Node and MySQL to query and route data in my app and Handlebars to generate my HTML.
 Lastly, I deployed the app to Heroku.